sgra64/se1-play/README.md

     [*IDE*](https://en.wikipedia.org/wiki/Integrated_development_environment),

-- `.env (*)` - folder with the *sourcing script:* `env.sh` to set up the project environment with environment variables, e.g. *CLASSPATH* and project files that configure the IDE, e.g. files:
+- `.env (*)` - folder with the *sourcing script:* `env.sh` to set up the project environment with

+    - environment variables such as *CLASSPATH*, *MODULEPATH*, etc. and

-    - `.project` and `.classpath`,
+    - project files that configure the IDE, e.g. files: `.project` and `.classpath`,

 - `.git` - folder of the local *git* repository.
     [*Git*](https://en.wikipedia.org/wiki/Git) is a popular software management or